A relative theory of universal central extensions: Introduction

 \section{Introduction}

-This article provides a unified framework for the study of universal central extensions, using techniques from categorical Galois theory with, in particular, Janelidze and Kelly's relative theory of central extensions~\cite{Janelidze-Kelly}.
-Its aim is to make explicit the underlying unity of results in the literature (for groups, Leibniz algebras, precrossed modules, etc.\ \cite{ACL, Casas-Corral, Casas-Ladra, Gn, Gran-VdL}) and to join them in one general setting.
-Thus a basic theory of universal central extensions is developed for all those special cases simultaneously.
+This article provides a unified framework for the study of universal central extensions, using techniques from categorical Galois theory~\cite{Janelidze:Pure} and, in particular, Janelidze and Kelly's relative theory of central extensions~\cite{Janelidze-Kelly}.
+Its aim is to make explicit the underlying unity of results in the literature (for groups, Leibniz algebras, precrossed modules, etc.\ \cite{ACL, Casas-Corral, Casas-Ladra, Cheng-Su, Gn, Gran-VdL}) and to unite them in a single, general setting.
+Thus a basic theory of universal central extensions is developed for all these special cases at once.

 We work in a pointed Barr exact Goursat category $\A$ with a chosen Birkhoff subcategory $\B$ of $\A$; the universal central extensions of $\A$ are defined relative to the chosen $\B$.
 This is the minimal setting in which the theory of central extensions from~\cite{Janelidze-Kelly} can be used to obtain meaningful results on the relations between perfect objects and universal central extensions.
 (Indeed, we need $\A$ to be Barr exact and Goursat for the concepts of normal and central extension to coincide, and for split epimorphic central extensions to be trivial; and perfect objects can only be properly considered in a pointed context.)